ericflo/simpleblog/posts/2014-04-11-react-part-3-frontend-server.rst

     npm install --save connect

 Why not some other thing like Koa_, hapi_, or mach_?
-Literally no reason.
-Our needs are simple and any one of those would work great.
+No real reason.
+Our needs are simple and any one of those would work well.
 I chose Connect_ because it's popular, it'd been around a while, and it seemed to work well enough.